Glaucoma Diagnosis and Treatment in Oklahoma City

 - Having corneas that are thin in the center

-In general, most ophthalmologists divide glaucoma into two major categories: open-angle and closed-angle glaucoma.
-Within these two categories, there are many types of glaucoma that are typically characterized by the degree of eye pressure and its onset.
+Most ophthalmologists divide glaucoma into the two major categories of open-angle and closed-angle glaucoma.
+Within these two categories, there are many types of glaucoma that may have particular characteristics and age of onset.

-- Open-Angle Glaucoma – This is the most common form of glaucoma.
-As its name implies, the drainage angle of the eye where the iris meets the cornea is open, but it does not work properly.
-The disease usually has no symptoms and goes unnoticed until damage to the optic nerve is more severe.
+- Open-Angle Glaucoma – The most common form of glaucoma, open-angle glaucoma, happens when the drainage angle of the eye where the iris meets the cornea is open, but does not work properly.
+Open-angle glaucoma usually has no symptoms until damage to the optic nerve is more severe.

-- Angle-Closure Glaucoma (also called closed-angle glaucoma or narrow-closure glaucoma) – In angle-closure glaucoma, the drainage angle is blocked usually by the iris and prevents drainage of the fluid inside the eye known as aqueous humor.
-In acute cases, it develops very quickly causing noticeable symptoms and significant damage requiring immediate medical intervention.
+- Angle-Closure Glaucoma (also called closed-angle glaucoma or narrow-angle glaucoma) – In angle-closure glaucoma, the drainage angle is usually blocked by the iris, which prevents drainage of fluid, known as aqueous humor, inside the eye.
+In acute cases, it develops very quickly, causing noticeable symptoms and significant damage requiring immediate intervention.

-- Eye Drops – Eye drops can reduce intraocular pressure by either reducing the rate at which fluid in the eye is produced or increasing the outflow of fluid from the eye.
+- Eye Drops – Eye drops can reduce intraocular pressure by either reducing the rate of fluid production in the eye or increasing the outflow of fluid from the eye.

-- Glaucoma Surgery – Surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
-Surgical approaches that may be used include microinvasive glaucoma surgery (MIGS), trabeculectomy, or aqueous shunt insertion.
+- Glaucoma Surgery – Incisional surgical options may be explored if your glaucoma cannot be controlled by medication or laser treatments.
+Such surgical approaches include minimally invasive glaucoma surgery (MIGS), trabeculectomy, or aqueous shunt placement.

 Glaucoma Research from Dean McGee

 The Dean McGee Eye Institute is involved in several areas of clinical research, including glaucoma.
-Below you can learn about the ongoing glaucoma trials being conducted by the researchers at DMEI.
+Below you can learn about the ongoing glaucoma trials conducted by the clinical researchers at DMEI.